Or

 }

-Essentially, or becomes a switch:
+Essentially, becomes a :

-# equivalent to the above:
+# equivalent to the above :

 var content =